zhiwu-huang/SPDNet/README.md

 Note:

+1. The copyright of the manopt toolbox is reserved by https://www.manopt.org/

-To run the code, one should place the AFEW SPD data under the folder "./data/afew/".
+2. To run the code, one should place the AFEW SPD data under the folder "./data/afew/".
 The AFEW SPD data can be downloaded from http://www.vision.ee.ethz.ch/~zzhiwu/